Brickton Community Hall, 12062 Hwy # 1 Brickton

 Stephanie Schaffner

 Stephanie is a focused student of the Classical Martial Arts with interests across different disciplines.
-She has created for herself a unique and deeply personal practice that includes Traditional Okinawa Karate, Yang Style Tai Chi, Qi Gong, Nei Gong, Dao Yin, Meditation and Yoga.
+She has created for herself a unique and deeply personal practice that includes Traditional Okinawa Karate, Yang Style Tai Chi, Qi Gong and Nei Gong, Dao Yin, Meditation and self defense.

 stephanie@massconservatory.ca